 Heroes of the Tradeway Wars, and former resistance leaders against the Chari'they Alliance form the guild Sanguine Whispers.

 The Ba'lith begin construction of a massive wall called Moralak.
 It is erected along their southern border as a defense against the Hive Swarms.

 Ermikel of Balance prophesied that a period of Gloom Years is coming, when the rival gods of Thasmudyan

 and Hades will pit their forces against each other.
 Ermikel says the goals of Thasmudyan and his worshipers, which seek to convert all creatures to undead status (what Thasmudyan fanatics call The Ultimate Gift), will clash with the minions of Hades which seek to put the dead to permanent rest (c.f.
 Dead Struggle).
 Following this conflict, a darkness never seen before, will grip the realm.

 The Merchant League and the nobles of numerous fiefdoms anchored on Nadrunal, crafted the Lower Hells Womb Territory Act.
 This treaty establishes the territorial boundaries and spheres of control for the signers.
-The Merchant League establishes the Paradomea empire.
-Later in the same year, the fiefdoms establish their own empire, the Council of Bile.
+As a result of the growing might to the west, the Council of Bile, the leaders of the Merchant League establish the Paradomea Empire empire.